Cedery/alx-pre_course/README.md

-This is my project from Alx, will you too like to join.
+This is my project from Alx, will you too like to join too.